appbaseio/Docs/content/docs/hosting/BYOC/ConnectToYourElasticSearch.md

 ---
-title: 'Connect to Your ElasticSearch'
+title: 'Securely Connect to Your ElasticSearch Cluster'
-meta_title: 'Connecting BYOC with your ElasticSearch'
+meta_title: 'Securely connect Appbase.io BYOC with your ElasticSearch Cluster'
-meta_description: 'Run Appbase.io with for your own ElasticSearch cluster hosted elsewhere.'
+meta_description: 'Securely connect Appbase.io BYOC with your ElasticSearch Cluster running on cloud providers like AWS ElasticSearch or self-hosted ElasticSearch running on Docker or Kubernetes.'
 keywords:
     - clusters
     - appbaseio